"

 5.3 Policies Related to Inclusiveness

 Inclusive policies are essential for promoting equity and accessibility within educational settings.
 By adhering to these policies, institutions can eliminate barriers to education, foster a sense of belonging, and enhance overall student success.
-Such policies reflect a commitment to supporting diverse student populations, ensuring that every student has the necessary resources and support to fully engage in their academic pursuits.

 Examples